kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - You can enable access logging to write detailed log information in a W3C extended format into S3, containing detailed information about each request, including: object requested, edge location, client IP, referrer, user agent, cookie header, and result type (cache hit/miss/error).
 - Signed URLs use cases: RTMP distribution (signed cookies aren't supported for RTMP distributions), Restrict access to individual files, Client doesn't support cookies.
 - Signed Cookies use cases: Provide access to multiple restricted files, You don't want to change your current URLs.
+- A cache behavior lets you configure a variety of CloudFront functionality for a given URL path pattern for files on your website.

 ## CloudFormation